No-Bling/DOTA/README.md

 optimally swapping just original Valve authored files with no 3^rd party content alteration whatsoever,
 and whitelist-able at a glance...

-#### What's new in v2019.07.18:  Alt Styles
+#### What's new in v2019.07.20:  Grow Up
-~ revised categories
-~ loadout and taunt animations support
+~ alternative styles, loadout and taunt animations support
-~ BAT: __making use of in-house VPKMOD tool for very fast in-memory processing with minimal file i/o__
+~ BAT: making use of __VPKMOD__ tool [compiled from included source] for in-memory processing with minimal file i/o
 ~ BAT: auto-update script from github on launch
 ~ BAT: language independent mod launch option `-tempcontent` with `dota_tempcontent` mod root folder
 ~ JS: decoupled manual filters into *No-Bling-filters.txt*